Development Projects Map

 The Plan and Design Commission works to safeguard the character and aesthetic quality of the community.
 Its decisions work to enhance property values, taxable values and the health, safety and welfare of the City.

 The Open Meeting Act requires the members of the Plan and Design Commission discuss public business in an open, public forum.
 This law requires that, whenever a gathering of three or more commissioners occurs during which public business is discussed, such meetings be advertised (through a posted agenda) and be open to the public.

 In order to ensure Plan and Design Commission matters are conducted in a fair and efficient manner, the Plan and Design Commission has adopted Rules of Procedure which apply to all Plan and Design Commission meetings.
 Robert's Rules of Order are used to supplement these procedures, and together these two sets of rules help the Plan and Design Commission to conclude its business as promptly as possible, with all interested persons provided an opportunity to speak.

 In order for the commission to vote on an item, a quorum must be present.
-A quorum consists of 5 voting members of the nine voting commission members.
+A quorum consists of four voting members of the seven voting commission members.
 A matter is passed if a majority of commissioners present vote in the affirmative.

 For more information, please contact Andy Cross, staff liaison to the Plan and Design Commission, at 847.926.1856 or at email@example.com

 The Plan and Design Commission reviews all design features associated with large development projects, as well as all variation requests related to signs, lighting, and landscaping.